Testicular Cancer

 Our Testicular Cancer Program Highlights:

-- State-of-the-art diagnostic tools
+- State-of-the-art testicular cancer diagnostic tools

 - Minimally invasive robotic-assisted surgery using the da Vinci surgical system

-- Pioneering drug research and clinical trials
+- Pioneering drug research and clinical trials for testicular cancer

 - Novel chemotherapy regimens